hapijs/hapi/docs/Reference.md

 ### Timeout

-The _'timeout'_ object can contain a _'server'_ and _'client'_ timeout value in milliseconds.
+The `timeout` object can contain `server`, `client`, and `socket` timeout values in milliseconds.
 These are useful for limiting the amount of time a request or response should take to complete.

 #### Server Timeout
 In order to indicate when a server or dependent services are overwhelmed set the _'timeout.server'_ property.
 This property should be set to the maximum number of milliseconds to allow a server response to take before responding with a 503 status code.
 By default _'timeout.server'_ is disabled.